 Question: Can I sunbathe on Shabbos?

-Answer: R’ Yitzchak Yaakov Weiss (Minchas Yitzchak 5:32:2) writes that whether one is sunbathing for medical reasons or just because they would like a tan, one mustn’t do so on Shabbos.
-Firstly, he writes, that according to the the Shulchan Aruch (OC 303:25), the melacha of tzoveia, dyeing, applies to colouring one’s body.
+Answer: The Shulchan Aruch (OC 303:25) writes that the melacha of tzoveia, dyeing, applies to colouring one’s body.
+R’ Yitzchak Yaakov Weiss (Minchas Yitzchak 5:32:2) writes, therefore, that one mustn’t sunbathe on Shabbos, whether for medical reasons or just because they would like a tan.
 Additionally, he argues, that when it is exceedingly hot, sunbathing can be a painful experience and so must be avoided on Shabbos (See Rambam, Shabbos 21:29).
-Lastly, sunbathing is normally preceded by rubbing sun-cream into oneself, and often ointments afterwards.
-As both of these are forbidden on Shabbos, this is another reason not to sunbathe on Shabbos (See Chelkas Yaakov 4:17:1).
+Lastly, sunbathing is normally preceded by rubbing sun-cream into oneself, and often ointments afterwards which is prohibited on Shabbos (See Chelkas Yaakov 4:17:1).